N. Robin Crossby: College years

 During his tenure at Douglas College he began dabbling in graphic design, creating many logos and posters for various Douglas College clubs under the name Hexagon Graphics.
 Hexagon was still around decades later, its largest project being a logo design for Maple Ridge-based company Maple Meadows Glass in approximately 1995.

 After graduating Douglas College he transferred to Simon Fraser University, where he co-founded SPLUD, the Society for the Protection of Large Unpleasant Dragons.
-SPLUD was a board games club which held meetings in the SFU Rotunda.
+SPLUD was a boardgame club that held meetings in the SFU Rotunda.
 Some of the games played there were designed earlier by Crossby with names like Power and Resource.
-After encountering Dungeons and Dragons, he started on early precursors of Hârn.
+After encountering Dungeons & Dragons, he started on early precursors of Hârn.

 Hobbies

 Crossby was similarly attracted to the arts; he was an accomplished guitar player and composer who often performed at family gatherings.
 He was also an amateur playwright, and between Douglas College and SFU Robin, his future wife Sharon, his sister Sue and their friends operated a small community theatre company called Threshold Theatre out of the James Cowan Theatre in Burnaby.